-- A. The subject site is located within the Collins Waterfront Local Historic District. - B. Based on the plans and documents submitted with the application, testimony and information provided by the applicant, and the reasons set forth in the Planning Department Staff Report, the project as submitted: - 1.
+- A. The subject site is located within the Espanola Way Local Historic District. - B. Based on the plans and documents submitted with the application, testimony and information provided by the applicant, and the reasons set forth in the Planning Department Staff Report, the project as submitted: - 1.
 Is consistent with the Certificate of Appropriateness Criteria in Section 118-564(a)(1) of the Miami Beach Code. - 2.
 Is consistent with Certificate of Appropriateness Criteria in Section 118-564(a)(2) of the Miami Beach Code. - 3.
-Is consistent with Certificate of Appropriateness Criteria in Section 118-564(a)(3) of the Miami Beach Code. - 4.
-Is_consistent with Certificate_of_Appropriateness Criteria_for_Demolition_in_Section 118-564(f)(4) of the Miami Beach Code. - C. The project would remain consistent with the criteria and requirements of section 118-564 if the following conditions are met:
+Is not consistent with Certificate of Appropriateness Criteria 'g' in Section 118-564(a)(3) of the Miami Beach Code. - 4.
+Is consistent with Certificate of Appropriateness Criteria in Section 118-564(f)(4) of the Miami Beach Code. - C. The project would be consistent with the criteria and requirements of section 118-564 if the following conditions are met: - 1.
+Revised elevation, site plan and floor plan drawings shall be submitted and, at a minimum, such drawings shall incorporate the following: